ART PHOTOGRAPHY EXHIBITION.

 Within the exhibition, a further focal point is the new series Sebaldiana.
 Memento mori, which was created in 2019 on Corsica.
 On the trail of the writer W.G.
 Sebald, Elina Brotherus visits various literary settings and thereby establishes a special connection between literature and art, between fictional material and artistic adaptation.

 Why not? is the artist’s first solo exhibition in a German museum and consists of around forty photographic works and two videos.
-A catalogue is appearing with illustrations of all the works and essays which both continue and deepen the discourse.
+A catalogue (in German and English) is available with illustrations of all the works and essays which both continue and deepen the discourse.

 Curated by Ingo Clauß.